zsonline/subscription-manager/README.md

 └── testing.py       # Testing settings
 ```

-### `.env`

-Configuration values that should remain secret (and not be pushed to github) have to be added directly to the environment.
-In order to avoid doing this each time, you can simply add the variables to the `.env` file.
-It is read by the application at start, which then adds the values to the environment.
+Secret variables that should not be added to git have to be set directly in the environment.
+From there, the values can be read by the application.
+In order to avoid setting them each time, you can add the variables to a `.env` file.
+Its content is added to the environment when starting the application.
+An empty `.env` file is provided as `.env.example`.

 ```
 SECRET_KEY=
 ```

 ## Frontend

-### Dependencies

-The frontend is written in django's own template language.
-It is included in django itself.
-Therefore, no additional packages have to be installed for templating.

-The stylesheets, however, are written in [sass](https://sass-lang.com/), which depends on additional software.
-Because no bundler or task runner is currently included in this repository, you have to install one manually for yourself.
-Before doing that, though, check whether your editor or IDE has built-in tools or plugins which can compile the sass files.

-### Directories

-Files related to the frontend are stored in two directories: `static/` and `templates/`.
+The frontend is written in Django's template language and [Sass](https://sass-lang.com/).
+Files related to the frontend are stored in `static/` and `templates/`.

 Assets are stored in `static/` (in particular stylesheets in `static/stylesheets/`, images in `static/scripts/`, etc.).